akynazh/ins-bat/README.md

 After your first login, the script saves the session to file and the next time you login, the script will load the session from file.

-Optionally, you can set a telegram bot to send you the messages about the downloading process.
+Optionally, you can set a telegram bot to notify you about the downloading process, which is helpful if you set a timed task.

 ## Prerequisites